Tpalmer111/mini-mandala/README.md

 2. Create a function to control CPU moves.
 After player moves, CPU produces a random color to the board.

 3. Create a function for controling the scoring.
-    1. Set the color to the corresponding color.
+    1. Set the color to the corresponding point value.
     2. Create an object to contain player "cards" for scoring at the end.
     3. Create a function for counting score.
     4. Determine winner.